-There are two main companies operating in the area, Sailing Koh Chang and Gulf Charters, both based down in Salak Phet in the far south east of the island.
-At selected times of year, Aello Yachting is a third option, with them offering skippered charters by the day from Bang Bao Pier or Salak Phet, as well as 2/3 day live aboards.
+There are two main companies operating in the area, Sailing Koh Chang (Aqua Charters) and Gulf Charters, both based down in Salak Phet in the far south east of the island.
+At selected times of year, Mandala Yachting is a third option for skippered day charters from Bang Bao Pier or Salak Phet, as well as 2 to 3 day live aboards.

-Standard charters are for 7 days though shorter rentals may be available depending on schedules.
+Standard charters are for 7 days.
 One week is normally defined as from 15.00 on the first day to 09.00 on the eighth day.

 Licences and Anchorages – Koh Chang Sailing

 Sailing in the Koh Chang islands is at Experience Level 2, with no licenses required by the authorities, though certificates should always be carried.
 The 200bt fee for the National Park is per person per day, with 50bt for the boat.

 The pincipal cruising areas extend from the northern tip of Koh Chang, past Koh Klum, Koh Wai, Koh Mak, Koh Kham, Koh Rang and down to the southern end of Koh Kood, with anchorages in many different bays along the way, all clearly charted.

 It is actually possible to go further to the Cambodian maritime border, but night sailing is not permitted and stops are at anchor, with mooring buoys being no longer permitted in Thailand.

 The companies only open from October to May, when the prevailing winds from the north east are at their best and the weather is dry and generally calm.